Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 Second layer

-1. Superficial flexor of fingers, m. flexor digitorum superficialis.
+1. Superficial flexor digitorum, m. flexor digitorum superficialis.

-1. Deep finger flexor, m. flexor digitorum profundus.
+1. Flexor digitorum profundus, m. flexor digitorum profundus.

-2. Long flexor of the thumb, m. flexor pollicis longus.
+2. Flexor pollicis longus, m. flexor pollicis longus.

 The lateral (radial) group includes:

-2. Long radial extensor of the wrist, m. extensor carpi radialis longus.
+2. Extensor carpi radialis longus, m. extensor carpi radialis longus.

-3. Short radial extensor of the wrist, m. extensor carpi radialis brevis.
+3. Extensor carpi radialis brevis, m. extensor carpi radialis brevis.

-IN rear group muscles lie in two layers.
+IN posterior group the muscles lie in two layers.

 2. Abductor longus muscle thumb brushes, m. abductor pollicis longus.

-3. Short extensor of the thumb, m. extensor pollicis brevis.
+3. Extensor pollicis brevis, m. extensor pollicis brevis.

-4. Long extensor of the thumb, m. extensor pollicis longus
+4. Extensor pollicis longus, m. extensor pollicis longus

 First (surface) layer

-1. Round pronator, m. pronator teres, thickest and most short muscle this layer.
-It begins with two heads: a larger, humeral head, caput hwnerale, from epicondylus medialis humeri, septum intermusculare brachii mediale, fascia antebrachii, and a smaller, ulnar head, caput ulnare, originating from the medial edge of tuberositas ulnae.
-Both heads form an abdomen somewhat flattened from front to back, passing into a narrow tendon.
-The muscle goes obliquely from the inside to the outside and is attached to middle third facies lateralis radii.
-Action: penetrates the forearm and takes part in its flexion.
+1. Pronator teres, m. pronator teres, thick and the most short muscle this layer.
+It begins with two heads: the larger, humeral head, caput hwnerale, from the epicondylus medialis humeri, septum intermusculare brachii mediale, fascia antebrachii, and the smaller, ulnar head, caput ulnare, originating from the medial edge of the tuberositas ulnae.
+Both heads form a somewhat flattened abdomen from front to back, which turns into a narrow tendon.
+The muscle goes obliquely from the inside out and is attached to middle third facies lateralis radii.
+Action: pronates the forearm and takes part in its flexion.
 Innervation: n. medianus (C6-C7).
-Blood supply: muscular branches aa. brachialis, ulnaris, radialis.
+Blood supply: muscle branches aa. brachialis, ulnaris, radialis.

-2. Radial flexor of the wrist, m. flexor carpi radialis, bipinnate, flat, longus muscle.
-It is located most laterally of all the flexors of the forearm.
-In the proximal part, the muscle is covered only by aponeurosis m. bicipis brachii and m. palmaris longus, and the rest, a large part of the muscle, is covered only by fascia and skin.
-The muscle starts from the epicondylus medialis humeri, septa intermuscularia and fascia antebrachii and, heading down, passes under the retinaculum flexorum to the base of the palmar surface of the II (III) metacarpal bone.
-Action: bends and penetrates the hand.
+2. Flexor carpi radialis, m. flexor carpi radialis, bipennate, flat, long muscle.
+It is located the most lateral of all the forearm flexors.
+In the proximal part, the muscle is covered only by aponeurosis m. bicipis brachii and m. palmaris longus, and the remaining, large, part of the muscle is covered only by fascia and skin.
+The muscle begins from the epicondylus medialis humeri, septa intermuscularia and fascia antebrachii and, heading down, passes under the retinaculum flexorum to the base of the palmar surface of the II (III) metacarpal bone.
+Action: bends and pronates the hand.
 Innervation: n. medianus [C6-C7-(C8)].
-Blood supply: muscular branches a. radialis.
+Blood supply: muscle branches a. radialis.

-4. Elbow flexor of the wrist, m. flexor carpi ulnaris, occupies the medial edge of the forearm.
-It has a long muscular abdomen and a relatively thick tendon.
+4. Flexor carpi ulnaris, m. flexor carpi ulnaris, occupies the medial edge of the forearm.
+It has a long muscle belly and a relatively thick tendon.

 Starts with two heads: